Best Toys & Enrichment for Prairie Dog

 Physical Exercise Recommendations for Prairie Dog

 Physical activity for Prairie Dog should reflect their high exercise needs and Medium (1-3 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Prairie Dog, effective exercise includes supervised play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue shows up as heavy breathing, slowing down, reluctance to continue, or lying down during activity.
 Prairie Dog small animals with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Prairie Dog small animals need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Prairie Dog benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Prairie Dog